jdidion/atropos/paper/README.md

 Our workflows are written in [Nextflow](https://www.nextflow.io/index.html), primarily because it supports both Docker and Singularity, which we need to run benchmarks on both desktop and RedHat-based HPC cluster.
 We also provide [CWL](http://www.commonwl.org/) tool definitions to simplify the development of alternate workflows.

 Each workflow (.nf file) runs the analysis for one data type (RNA-Seq, WGBS, or simulated DNA-Seq).
-We provide the configuration files we used for both the local and cluster executions.
+We provide a configuration file with profiles we used for both the local and cluster executions.
 Our cluster runs SGE, so you may need to alter the cluster configuration files for your environment.

 # 1. Install software